Wolf Alexander Erich Albert Ferdinand Freiherr von Lersner

 For much of their life in the US,

-the choice to attend the School of Life
+a degree from the School of Life

 was looked upon